kangourouuu/backend_template_personal/README.md

 ### What it does:
 - ✅ Scaffolds project structure and boilerplate files
 - ✅ Auto-generates CRUD endpoints based on user-defined entity fields
-- ✅ Uses RESTful APIs to trigger code generation dynamically
+- ✅ Uses RESTful APIs or CLI commands to trigger code generation dynamically

 ---